FACTBOX-Sports events around the world hit by coronavirus pandemic

 * Euroleague Basketball suspended all 2019-20 EuroLeague, EuroCup and Euroleague Next Generation Tournament games.

-* The start of the Indian Premier League Twenty20 tournament, scheduled for March 29, has been postponed until April 15.
+* The start of the Indian Premier League T20 tournament (March 29) was postponed until April 15.

-* The cricket boards of India and South Africa agreed to reschedule the ongoing three-match one-day international series to a later date.
+* The boards of India and South Africa agreed to reschedule a three-match ODI series to a later date.
 The first match on March 12 was washed out.

-* England’s two-match test series in Sri Lanka that was scheduled to start on March 19 has been postponed.
+* England’s two-match test series in Sri Lanka scheduled to start on March 19 was postponed.

+* The final leg of Bangladesh’s tour of Pakistan, which involved a test match and an ODI in April, was postponed.

+* Zimbabwe and Ireland agreed to postpone a six-match men’s series scheduled for Zimbabwe in April.

 * The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.